Service Terms and Conditions Agreement

 (1) IF CUSTOMER CANCELS THE SERVICE OR ANY ASPECT THEREOF FOR ANY REASON, PTERA SHALL NOT BE REQUIRED TO REFUND CUSTOMER ANY PORTION OF THE MONTHLY FEES PAID BY CUSTOMER FOR THE MONTH IN WHICH CANCELLATION OCCURS, UNLESS REQUIRED OTHERWISE BY STATE LAW.

-(2) For Ptera’s regular Internet Access Service, Customer may terminate the Service no less than thirty (30) days prior to the end of the IAS Service Term.
-Customer Termination notices must be sent by Customer via email, fax, or U.S. mail to Ptera’s current address as set forth in Section 18(h) of this Service Agreement.
+(2) For Ptera’s regular Internet Access Service, Customer may terminate the Service no less than thirty (30) days prior to the end of the IAS Term.
+Customer Termination notices must be sent by Customer via email, fax, or U.S. mail to Ptera’s current address as set forth in Section 18.8 b. of this Service Agreement.
 Ptera may take reasonable steps to verify Customer’s identity and authority before effecting such termination.
-Upon termination, Customer agrees to pay any account balance and to return any Ptera Equipment within thirty (30) days of expiration of the IAS Service Term or pay the Equipment Purchase Price as set forth in Section 3(b) herein.
+Upon termination, Customer agrees to pay any account balance and to return any Ptera Equipment within thirty (30) days of expiration of the IAS Term or pay the current Equipment Purchase Price.
 Any “Early Termination Fee” is set forth in the COS.
-Termination provisions for the Pro IAS Service are set forth in the Customer’s COS.
+Termination provisions for the Pro IAS are set forth in the Customer’s COS.

 (3) The Service and all Service features are subject to availability on an ongoing basis.
 Customer understands that Ptera may cease to offer the Service or any Service feature at any time, for any reason or no reason, and without notice to Customer.
 Without limiting the generality of the foregoing, Ptera may suspend, disconnect or terminate the Service at any time without prior notice if Ptera believes in its sole discretion that Customer has (i) failed to pay Customer’s bill when due, (ii) threatened or harassed any Ptera employee, agent or contractor, or (iii) violated any other provision of this Service Agreement.
 In its reasonable discretion, Ptera may terminate the Service on thirty (30) days’ notice to Customer.